-Making puff takes time and physical effort, but following Lorraine Pascale’s method will ensure light, crispy pastry.
+Making traditional puff pastry takes time and physical effort, but following Lorraine Pascale’s method will ensure light, crispy pastry everytime.

 Rub the flour, salt and the 40g/1½oz chilled butter together into a large bowl with your fingertips until they resemble fine breadcrumbs.
 Make a well in the centre of the mixture, pour in the water and mix this with the dry mixture in the bowl.
 Once the mixture is well combined, use your hands to form it into a ball, then wrap it in clingfilm and chill in the fridge for 25 minutes.

 Once cooled, unwrap the dough and score a large cross in the middle using a sharp knife.
 Lift all four corners from the middle of the cross, and then pull them up and out.

 Place softened 210g/7½fl oz butter in the centre of the dough, then fold the corners of the cross back to the centre, covering the butter, so it is completely enclosed.
 (The corners should overlap in the centre so no butter is showing.)

 To start the rolling and folding process, begin by rolling the pastry out away from you on a well-floured surface to a rectangle roughly 3 times as long as it is wide.
 Keep the corners square and edges straight by pressing a palette knife or ruler against them.
 Lift the dough occasionally to make sure it isn’t sticking; flour the work surface again if necessary and sprinkle with more flour as you go, dusting away any excess with a pastry brush.
 Take the short edge of the pastry nearest to you and fold it up a third, then fold the top edge down a third to give a rectangular block.
 Turn the dough 90 degrees.